Are you an Individual, Corporate or Charity interested in having your own private group departure?

 Pre-Existing Medical Conditions

 We do not professionally vet your medical details.
 Please assess for yourself whether you are fit and able to take on the challenge.
 Please review the detailed Trip Notes and itinerary to get a better idea of what is involved.
 Please speak to your doctor or specialist if you have any concerns about taking part.
+If you suffer from a severe allergy, you are required to contact us to discuss any requirements.
 If you think that there are things we can do to make the challenge more accessible/comfortable for you, it is your responsibility to let us know, and we will then let you know if we can accommodate your request.
+Whilst we will do our best to put in place appropriate measures we cannot guarantee that this will be possible.

 Pre-Existing Medical Conditions

 We do not professionally vet your medical details.
 Please assess for yourself whether you are fit and able to take on the challenge.
 Please review the detailed Trip Notes and itinerary to get a better idea of what is involved.
 Please speak to your doctor or specialist if you have any concerns about taking part.
+If you suffer from a severe allergy, you are required to contact us to discuss any requirements.
 If you think that there are things we can do to make the challenge more accessible/comfortable for you, it is your responsibility to let us know, and we will then let you know if we can accommodate your request.
+Whilst we will do our best to put in place appropriate measures we cannot guarantee that this will be possible.

 Medical Support